 The Company generates revenue from marketplace and logistics services provided to merchants.
-Revenue is recognized as the Company transfers control of promised goods or services to its users in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
+Revenue is recognized as the Company transfers control of promised goods or services to its customers in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
 The Company considers both the merchant and the user to be customers.
 The Company evaluates whether it is appropriate to recognize revenue on a gross or net basis based upon its evaluation of whether the Company obtains control of the specified goods or services by considering if it is primarily responsible for fulfillment of the promise, has inventory risk, has latitude in establishing pricing and selecting suppliers, among other factors.
-Based on these factors, marketplace revenue is generally recognized on a gross basis.
+Based on these factors, marketplace revenue is generally recognized on a net basis and logistics revenue is generally recognized on a gross basis.
 Revenue excludes any amounts collected on behalf of third parties, including indirect taxes.

 Marketplace revenue includes commission fees collected in connection with user purchases of the merchants' products.
-The commission fees vary depending on factors such as user location, demand, product type, and dynamic pricing.
+The commission fees vary depending on factors such as user location, demand, product type, product location, and dynamic pricing.
 The Company recognizes revenue when a user's order is processed and the related order information has been made available to the merchant.
 Commission fees are recognized net of estimated refunds and chargebacks.
 Marketplace revenue also includes ProductBoost revenue for displaying a merchant's selected products in preferential locations within the Company's marketplace.
 The Company recognizes revenue when the merchants' selected products are displayed.
-The Company refers to its marketplace revenue, excluding ProductBoost revenue, as its Core marketplace revenue.
+The Company refers to its Core marketplace revenue as marketplace revenue excluding ProductBoost revenue.